UW System extends coverage to domestic partners and partner’s children for the following plans*:

 - One of you leaves the common residence with the intent to return.

-See Life Events for detailed information about adding your domestic partner and partner’s children to your benefits within 30 days of establishing your UWS domestic partnership.
+See Life Events for how to add your domestic partner and partner’s children to your benefits.
+This must be done within 30 days of establishing your domestic partnership.

 The effective date of your UW System Domestic Partnership is the date the affidavit is received by your UW institution.

-You may use sick leave to care for a domestic partner and/or your partner’s children (who are not also your dependent children) and after the death of the domestic partner or your partner’s children.
+You may use sick leave to care for a domestic partner and/or your partner’s children and/or after the death of the domestic partner or your partner’s children.
 See Sick Leave for details.

 Family & Medical Leave

-See Family and Medical Leave for detailed information about the state and federal laws.
+See Family and Medical Leave for information about the state and federal laws.

 Wisconsin Family & Medical Leave (WFMLA)